raesian/SeattleLungProject/LabMembers.markdown

         'i25': {
             name: 'Patrick Hong',
             title: 'Senior - Public Health',
-            bio: 'Patrick is a junior at the University of Washington studying Public Health for the pre-med route and just recently joined Mulligan, Pal, Hwang Labs.
+            bio: 'Patrick is a senior at the University of Washington studying Public Health for the pre-med route and just recently joined Mulligan, Pal, Hwang Labs.
 He spent 11 years playing golf and played one year on the University of Washington Men\'s Golf team.'
         },
         'i27': {
             name: 'Jonathan Chan-Tang',